-Better Triathlete is an online triathlon coaching platform that helps match athletes with triathlon coaches who best align with their training needs.
+Better Triathlete is an online triathlon coaching platform that helps match athletes with coaches who best align with their training demands and race objectives.

 Featured Online Triathlon Coaches

 Better Triathlete is a global community of triathlon coaches who are located all over the world.
-While most of our coaches are based in the U.S., we can match any international athlete with a virtual triathlon coach.
+While most of our coaches are based in the U.S., we can match any international athlete with an online triathlon coach virtually.
 Learn more about some of the coaches who make up our platform.

-Jeff Lukich is a virtual triathlon coach who specializes in coaching long-course multisport athletes, ultra runners, and marathoners, as well as cyclists and athletes with unique events, such as double Ironman, staged races, swim-run events, etc. He’s completed over 25 half-Ironman events and 9 full Ironman-distance races.
-Jeff leads the coach match program for Better Triathlete and owns Drive Multisport based in Georgia.
+Jeff Lukich is a triathlon and endurance coach based in Georgia who specializes in long-course multisport athletes, ultra runners, and marathoners, as well as cyclists and athletes with unique events, like double Ironman, staged races, swim-run, and more.
+A veteran in his own right, Jeff has completed over 25 half-Ironman events and 9 full Ironman-distance races.
+Jeff leads Better Triathlete’s coach match program and runs Drive Multisport.
 Learn more about Jeff

-Maria Simone is an endurance coach who leads No Limits Endurance, a virtual coaching platform for both triathletes and runners.
+Maria Simone is a Colorado-based endurance and triathlon coach who leads No Limits Endurance, a virtual coaching platform for both triathletes and runners.
 Maria specializes in coaching long-course athletes, especially non-traditional ultra distances as well as data analysis.
 She works with athletes through online, in-person, and group coaching dynamics.
 Through No Limits Endurance, she provides virtual coaching services for a wide spectrum of athletes.
 Learn more about Maria

-Katie Whidden is co-founder of Lifelong Endurance and head strength coach for Peak Performance Running.
-Katie specializes in coaching triathletes and cyclists, integrating functional strength workouts, data analysis, and effective communication to successfully balance an athlete’s training schedule with their other commitments.
+Also a Colorado-based triathlon coach, Katie Whidden is co-founder of Lifelong Endurance and head strength coach for Peak Performance Running.
+Katie specializes in coaching beginner-to-intermediate triathletes and cyclists, integrating functional strength workouts, data analysis, and effective communication to successfully balance an athlete’s training schedule with their other commitments.
 Katie prefers working with beginner to intermediate triathletes.
 Learn more about Katie

 William Ritter coaches triathletes and runners of all levels from beginners to elites.
-From short to long or 5k to marathon, track and cross country, William has an extensive background in endurance sports and has an impressive track record as an elite-level athlete.
-Primary operating online, William emphasizes a hands-on dynamic and provides personalized coaching with the athletes he works with.
+From short to long or 5k to marathon, track, and cross country, William has an extensive background in endurance sports and has an impressive track record as an elite-level athlete.
+Primary operating online, William emphasizes a hands-on dynamic and provides personalized coaching to the athletes he works with.
 Learn more about William.

 What is Better Triathlete?